LoginRadius/html5-sdk/README.md

 ## Getting the Access Token
 The Access Token will be automatically retrieved from logins performed via our LoginRadiusV2.js interface.

-While it is required for many of the API Calls in our Authentication API, You can simple pass it.
+While it is required for many of the API Calls in our Authentication API, You can simply pass it.

 However, if you need to manually retrieve the token, it can be done using ```LoginRadiusSDK.getToken()```

 >Note
-please make sure that all the API functions, are asynchronous.
+please make sure that all the API functions are asynchronous.

 ## APIs
-With the api key initialized and the access token, once a user has logged in, we can invoke any of these functions to grab data.
+With the API key initialized and the access token, once a user has logged in, we can invoke any of these functions to grab data.
 However, this is dependent on the provider and permissions for each.

 Note: All of the listed arguments must be passed for each function if you do not want to pass a value simply pass an empty string `""`